 Pretty easy, right?

-To add more texture to your cookies, throw 1/2 cup chopped peanuts with the peanut butter.
+To add more texture to your cookies, throw ½ cup of chopped peanuts with the peanut butter.

 If you have organic, natural peanut butter, use that.
 Just make sure to stir the peanut butter well.

-Oh wait, it looks like Skippy makes a natural peanut butter that doesn’t need to be stirred!
+If you want to use that type of nut butter, go for the Skippy brand, which makes a natural peanut butter that doesn't need to be stirred!
 Score!

 Honestly, I never tried to freeze this dough.
 The quick answer would be no and no. I would not freeze the dough.